 In general, try not to use footnotes.
 When necessary, however, the notes must be placed at the foot of the page and must end with a period; a horizontal line should separate the body of the text and footer.
-The purpose of footnotes is to give additional information and references (e.g., acknowledgements at the beginning of the mansucript) or cross-references that cannot be integrated into the text (e.g., web addresses); they should not be used to provide bibliographic information (see section 6).
-The footnote should be placed after the punctuation mark.
+The purpose of footnotes is to give additional information and references (e.g., acknowledgements at the beginning of the manuscript) or cross-references that cannot be integrated into the text (e.g., web addresses); they should not be used to provide bibliographic information (see section 6).
+The footnote should be placed before the punctuation mark (in particular before ",", ".", ":" and ";"); however, the footnote is placed after the punctuation mark when using quotation marks, an exclamation mark or a question mark.

-Please use the "P Footnote" format.
+Please use the "P_Footnote" style.